multicluster-runtime/multicluster-runtime/README.md

 - **seamless**: add multi-cluster support without compromising on single-cluster.
 Run in either mode without code changes to the reconcilers.

 > [!WARNING]
 > multicluster-runtime is currently alpha quality before its first stable and generally consumable release.
+Use at your own risk.

 ## Uniform Reconcilers